 What has survived today, in 2020, is a sense of celebration and of a community having fun.

 The festival is no longer organized by Penge Forum.
 For many years it has been organised by Penge Partners.
 For twenty-one years Councillor Mayor of Bromley, 2018) Kathy Bance MBE has been involved in planning the festival.
 Wendie Roche, Chair of Penge Partners from 2008-2017, did sterling work coordinating an ever-expanding programme of events.
 In 2015 Chris O’Shaughnessy (then Vice-Chair) liaised with the Bridge House Theatre to introduce nine theatre events; inaugurated an Art Trail with local artists; organised a Festival Poetry Competition and continued to promote the work of poet and novelist Walter de la Mare with walks and talks.
 On one of the walks three generations of the de la Mare family were represented.

 The grand fête still takes pride of place as an opening event, this year in Royston Field.

 All manner of stalls, dance displays, Sea Cadets parades, fairground rides, locally-brewed beer tent, artwork, food, music and the involvement of local groups make it truly representative of Penge.

-From 2015 festival banners, designed by Dom Richards, adorned Penge High Street and a new logo accompanied all publicity.
+From 2015 festival banners, designed by Dominic Richards, adorned Penge High Street and a new logo accompanied all publicity.
 Celebrating Heritage became the by-word of the festival.